Flavor Tips for Salt Free Cooking

 When you are substituting fresh herbs for dried herbs usually the dried herbs are much stronger.
-Rule of thumb is 3 to 1.
-Three teaspoons of fresh herbs to 1 teaspoon of dried.
-The dried should be fragrant The more aroma usually the fresher they are.
+A good rule of thumb is 3 to 1 - three teaspoons of fresh herbs to 1 teaspoon of dried.
+The dried should be fragrant.
+The more aroma usually the fresher they are.

 What is "mise en place"?

-It means "In it's place".
+It means "In its place".
 This is an important cooking term and is used by all well trained chef's and good cooks.
-Whenever you begin a recipe, you set out what what you will need.
-This includes cooking equipment, setting out the ingredients and prepping them such as chopping onions, mincing fresh garlic, chopping fresh parsley.
-You want to make sure you have everything you will need for the recipe and this also helps you not to forget anything.
-This also speeds-up your cooking time because all of the prep work is done.
+Whenever you begin a recipe, set out what you will need.
+This includes cooking equipment and ingredients, prepping them, such as chopping onions, mincing fresh garlic, chopping fresh parsley.
+You want to make sure you have everything you will need for the recipe; this also helps you not to forget anything.
+This also speeds up your cooking time, because all of the prep work is done.
 Doing this step will make you a better cook.